REWRITE THE PLAYBOOK

+What questions should you ask?
 Work closely with your market research team or with your partner mystery shopping company and formulate a list of to-do and questions that you intend your mystery shopper to fill-out.

-Mystery Shopping is a way to put your ears on the ground and have a better idea of how your products and services perform versus that of your competitors.
+Mystery shopping is a way to put your ears on the ground and have a better idea of how your products and services perform versus that of your competitors.
 It helps you identify areas for improvement and observe how employees go about doing their tasks in the workplace.
 Done right, mystery shopping can help improve your company’s standing and gain that edge over your competitors.